 All Interim courses require a minimum of 120 clock-hours per term of student involvement.
 At the first class meeting in early January, the instructor will provide guidelines for successful completion of the course, as well as a schedule of class meetings, assignments, and other necessary information.
 Grading of Interim courses is based on the A-F scale or Pass/No Credit.
-Instructors may allow students to choose between these grading options.
+Instructors may allow students to choose between these grading options in on-campus courses but travel courses may only be taken on the A-F scale.